graeme120/jekyll/markdown/index.md

 ---
-layout: project
+layout: page
-title: Project I
+title: Markdown
 ---

-## Markdown
+## Easier text formatting

 Jekyll uses [Markdown](https://www.markdownguide.org/getting-started/) for marking… up text.
 It has a special *syntax* that is *parsed* into basic HTML, instead of manually writing it all out by hand.